Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 -   **Difficulty in Debugging**: When a test fails, identifying the root cause can be difficult due to the abstract nature of properties and the potentially large input space, PBT libraries have features to simplify debugging like seeding and example database.

--   **Flakiness**: Since the test inputs are randomly generated, a test could fail in one run and pass when retried because it is running another set of inputs, this is called *flakiness* and it is undesirable in tests.
+-   **Flakiness**: Since the test inputs are randomly generated, a test could fail in one run and pass when retried because it is running another set of inputs, this is called *flakiness*, and it is undesirable in tests.
 However, most property based testing libraries prevent this by always running failed test cases before running randomly generated ones.

 -   **Pipeline Slowdown due to Many Tests**: Running a large number of property-based tests, especially with extensive input generation, can significantly slow down the CI/CD pipeline.